NABIN PRADHAN

 I study how climate variability and anthropogenic change affect human outcomes such as childhood stunting, both directly and through structural inequalities.
 My work leverages climate attribution frameworks and multi-country data to identify how environmental stressors translate into human impacts across diverse socioeconomic contexts.

-2. Policy, Inequality, and Sustainability
+2. Public Policy, Inequality, and Sustainability

 I examine how public policies and governance systems shape resilience, equity, and sustainability outcomes.
 My research spans social protection programs and environmental governance, focusing on how policy interventions interact with inequality to influence both human well-being and ecological systems.
 This work shows that policy effectiveness systematically varies across inequality gradients and institutional contexts, emphasizing the need for equity-sensitive and context-specific design.
 In parallel, my research on community-based governance demonstrates how local institutional arrangements can generate synergies between biodiversity conservation and livelihoods, highlighting pathways for advancing sustainability development goals.

-3. Data Integration for Transformative Change
+3. Data Harmonization for Transformative Change

 I develop scalable empirical frameworks that integrate climate data, remote sensing, and household surveys to enable multi-dimensional analysis of sustainability challenges.
 This work generates policy-relevant insights and advances approaches for measuring inequality, exposure, and development outcomes across spatial and temporal scales.